Methodology & Sources

 Step 3: Benchmarking

 We don't just look at local numbers in a vacuum.
 We compare your city's data against the National U.S. Baseline.
-This allows us to tell you if a market is "Oversaturated" or "Underserved" relative to the rest of the country.
+This allows us to tell you if a market is "Underserved", "Balanced", or "Highly Competitive" relative to the rest of the country.

 Explaining the Metrics